NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 The ``information_model`` parameter will determine the PDS4 artifacts templates that will be used for the bundle generation.
 NPB provides different templates depending on the specified IM.
-See section TODO for an extended discussion on IM and template usage.
+See section :ref:`source/44_npb_implementation:PDS Information Model` for an extended discussion on IM and template usage.
 In a nutshell NAIF recommends to use IM 1.5.0.0, but if you need yo include a DOI in the bundle label you can use IM 1.14.0.0 or higher.

 The choice of the IM will determine the ``xml_model`` and ``schema_location`` values.
 In principle, the only element of the value that will change is the one that specifies the IM version.

 Please note that the IM choice impacts other elements of the configuration file and of the archive generation such as some contents of the SPICEDS file and the templates used for the generation of PDS artifacts.
 These impacts are described in the appropriate sections.